turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 User can sort reminders chronologically in either ascending or descending order.

-* Sorting happens in the sidebare list of reminders
+* Sorting happens in the sidebar list of reminders
 * This state should be stored in a query param

 ____